Elizabeth Booth

 Elizabeth Booth was born in 1674 and was one of the accused as well as one of the accusers in the Salem Witch Trials.
-She grew up in Salem, Massachusetts, as the second eldest of ten children.
+She grew up in Salem, Massachusetts, as the second of ten children.
 When she was sixteen she was accused of being a witch.
 When she was eighteen, she began accusing people (ten people on record) of practicing witchcraft, including John Proctor, Elizabeth Proctor, Sarah Proctor, William Proctor, Benjamin Proctor, Woody Proctor, Giles Corey, Martha Corey, Job Tookey, and Wilmont Redd.
 Five of these people were executed due to Booth's testimony (John Proctor, Woody Proctor, Giles Corey, Martha Corey, and Wilmont Redd).
 Elizabeth Proctor would have been executed as well if she was not pregnant.
 After the Witch Trials, Booth married Israel Shaw on December 26, 1695, and had two children named Israel (born December 16, 1698) and Susanna (born September 29, 1703).
 Booth's death date is unknown.